raynoldtan/ThirdParty-v2212-DLB/BUILD.md

 `makeQt`
 - Script to build a [third-party installation of Qt](#makeQt), including qmake.
 - Possibly needed for `makeParaView`.
+- The associated `etc/relocateQt` may be of independent use.
+  Read the file for more details.

 `makeGperftools`
 - Build gperftools (originally Google Performance Tools)